• Home

 Fablehaven Lesson Plan For Kids

 In Fablehaven by Brandon Mull, we meet 13-year-old Kendra and 11-year-old Seth while they are traveling to their Grandpa and Grandma Sorenson's house.
 Upon arrival they find out that Grandma Sorenson is missing, that Grandpa Sorenson has set up a puzzle for them to solve, and that they are about to embark on an adventure of magical milk, fairies, demons, and more.
 Are you ready to dive into a world of magic and myth?
-Check out Fablehaven by Brandon Mull, then give these lesson plans a try.
+Check out Fablehaven by Brandon Mull, then give this Fablehaven lesson plan for kids a try.
 They are a great way to enjoy the text further and discover all there is to know about Fablehaven!
 Fablehaven Stick Fairy Craft for Kids Make your own fairy, just like the ones found in the story!
 Here is how to make your own.
-Supplies needed: -wood craft stick - silk flowers - craft paper - craft glue - scissors Directions: 1 Begin by clipping the bloom from your flower.
+Supplies needed:-wood craft stick- silk flowers- craft paper- craft glue- scissors Directions: 1 Begin by clipping the bloom from your flower.
 Glue it to the center of the stick where it will be the tutu of your fairy.
-Just add a dab, hold until secure, and release.
-2. … [Read more...]
+Just add a … [Read more...]

 Filed Under: Educational, English Tagged With: reading